 Finding a Top Financial Advisor Firm in San Rafael, California

 There’s a lot to consider when choosing a financial advisor.
 It’s partly what makes the important decision so hard.
 To help you, we collected a number of factors you should take into account - fundamentals such as assets under management (AUM), fee basis and investment strategy.
 Then we put all the info together here for convenient comparing and contrasting.
-Start your search with this list of the top financial advisor firms in San Rafael, California.
-You can also use SmartAsset’s free financial advisor matching tool to connect with as many as three advisors in your area.
+Start your search with this list of the top financial advisory firms that serve San Rafael, California.
+You can also use SmartAsset’s free financial advisor matching tool to connect with as many as three advisors who serve your area.

 Find a Fiduciary Financial AdvisorWe match more than 50,000 people with financial advisors per month.
 Get connected to an advisor that serves your area today.